puppetlabs-toy-chest/puppetlabs-dsc/README.md

     `puppet module install puppetlabs-dsc --module_working_dir C:\Windows\Temp`
   - Download the `.tar.gz` from the [Forge](https://forge.puppet.com/puppetlabs/dsc) and use `puppet module install` using the downloaded file, rather than directly installing from the Forge.

-- Windows Server 2003 is not supported. **If this module is present on the master, it breaks Windows 2003 agents.**
+- Windows Server 2003 is not supported. **If this module is present on the Puppet Server, it breaks Windows 2003 agents.**

-  When installed on a Puppet master to the default `production` environment, this module causes pluginsync to **fail** on Windows 2003 agents because of an issue with [LFN (long file names)](https://tickets.puppet.com/browse/PUP-4866).
+  When installed on a Puppet Server to the default `production` environment, this module causes pluginsync to **fail** on Windows 2003 agents because of an issue with [LFN (long file names)](https://tickets.puppet.com/browse/PUP-4866).
 To work around this issue, host your Windows 2003 nodes on a [Puppet environment](https://docs.puppet.com/puppet/latest/reference/environments.html) that is separate from `production` and that does **not** have the DSC module installed.

 - `--noop` mode, `puppet resource` and property change notifications are currently not implemented - see [MODULES-2270](https://tickets.puppet.com/browse/MODULES-2270) for details.